siffi26/Cpp-Opening-MNIST-Handwriting-Digits-data-set/README.md

 Just run the script with your path's
 ------

-And you should see a random example opening:
+And you should see a random example opening: (converted to binary just for the example)

 ![alt text](https://github.com/Cartucho/Cpp-Opening-MNIST-Handwriting-Digits-data-set/blob/master/example.png)